 22. The resting of the mind steadfastly on its Goal (viz.
 Brahman) after having detached itself from manifold sense-objects by continually observing their defects, is called Shama or calmness.

-In Aparokshanunhuti Shankara in verse 6 writes: ‘Abandonment of desires at all times is called Shama‘.
+In Aparokshanubhuti Shankara in verse 6 writes: ‘Abandonment of desires at all times is called Shama‘.